HungVu307/vie_geo_llm/README.md

 pip install requirements.txt
 ```
 ## Export to ONNX
 Make sure that the model was trained, you can follow the [Original Repo](https://github.com/AlibabaResearch/AdvancedLiterateMachinery/tree/main/DocumentUnderstanding/GeoLayoutLM).
-(Save the check point in `checkpoints`)
+(Save the checkpoint in `checkpoints`)

 To export model to ONNX:
 ```bash